 Often, I’ll opt not to give a runner an 18 or 20 week marathon programme, instead I give them a 16 week marathon programme preceded by 4 to 6 weeks of preparation work.

 This preparation phase focuses heavily on run-specific strength workouts in the gym and on the track, with medicine balls, resistance bands and kettle bells.
 The running sessions in these weeks are minimal in terms of volume – just enough to maintain fitness, and very much technique focused.

-I strongly believe that runners of all levels benefit hugely from the resilience and fortitude that this preparation phase develops.
-This strength enables them to take maximum benefit from the heavy weeks of running that lie ahead, with reduced risk of injury.
+I strongly believe that runners of all levels benefit hugely from the strength and resistance to injury that this preparation phase develops.
+This strength enables them to take maximum benefit from the heavy weeks of running that lie ahead, with reduced risk of sustaining an injury.

 Following on from the point above – it’s important that once you get into your marathon training block, and your mileage starts increasing in earnest, you maintain at least a maintenance level of strength and core conditioning.
 The motion of running is obviously very repetitive and cyclical in nature.
 Even a small biomechanical flaw can create imbalances in the body of a runner once mileage is increased significantly.

 A great way to break the cycle of imbalances built up by running is to maintain a combined weekly core, strength and flexibility workout in your schedule.
 If you make this a high intensity circuit session in it’s own right, you can easily left dropping a short midweek run for this important type of workout.

 Usually I’d rather see a runner complete five runs and one of these high-tempo cross-training sessions in a week, rather than six runs and no conditioning work!

 You’ve probably heard this before, but junk miles really do hold little value!